-Retail Class / RDR Class JPY Classes GBP Classes EUR Classes USD Classes GBP Hedged Classes EUR Hedged Classes USD Hedged Classes Minimum initial amount N/A N/A N/A N/A N/A N/A N/A Minimum subsequent investment N/A N/A N/A N/A N/A N/A N/A means an investment in an economic activity that contributes to environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.
+Retail Class / RDR Class JPY Classes GBP Classes EUR Classes USD Classes GBP Hedged Classes EUR Hedged Classes USD Hedged Classes Minimum initial amount N/A N/A N/A N/A N/A N/A N/A Minimum subsequent investment N/A N/A N/A N/A N/A N/A N/A

-This information sheet is issued as a supplement to the Prospectus dated 29 July 2024.
+This information sheet is issued as a supplement to the Prospectus dated 19 February 2025.
 The information contained within this information sheet should be read in conjunction with the full information contained in the Prospectus.
 In particular, investors should read the risk warnings set out in the Prospectus.